backupbrew/switchbrew/NV services.md

 ### NVGPU\_AS\_IOCTL\_ALLOC\_SPACE

-This one reserves pages in the device address space.
+Reserves pages in the device address space.

 ` struct {`
 `   __in u32 pages;`